t-crest/patmos/README.md

     git clone git@github.com:t-crest/patmos-misc.git misc

-build.sh will checkout several other repositories (the compiler, library, the Patmos source, and benchmarks) and build the compiler, the Patmos simulator, and the test benches.
+build.sh will checkout several other repositories (the compiler, library, and the Patmos source) and build the compiler and the Patmos simulator.
 Therefore, take a cup of coffee and find some nice reading (e.g., the [Patmos Reference Handbook](http://patmos.compute.dtu.dk/patmos_handbook.pdf)).